Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Introduction

-{ \textbf{Attack detection}.
-The key challenge in accurate attack detection with low FPR is to identify the unique symptom that characterizes adversarial samples \emph{and} differs from benign samples'.
-Our main observation is that, adversarial patch can only manipulate a small localized region, and hence it needs to: (1) have a large influence on the output in order to dominate the prediction outcome; (2) continue to exhibit the dominant influence on \emph{any input}.
-These two \emph{combined} reveal the unique behavior of the patch attacks and \sysname is built to expose them.
+\textbf{Attack detection}.
+The key challenge in accurate attack detection with a low FPR is to identify the unique symptom that characterizes adversarial examples \emph{and} exhibits differences with benign examples. { Our solution is based on two insights: (1) the adversarial patch is crafted to constitute localized features in the input, which exerts a large influence on the output in order to manipulate the output; (2) it exhibits the dominant influence on \emph{any} input (input-agnostic). \sysname is built on both insights to expose this behavior of the patch attacks and distinguish AEs from benign examples. }

-We leverage the first observation to identify the potential location of the adversarial patch in adversarial samples.
-Specifically, we propose to locate the adversarial patch region by locating the \emph{salient features} in the saliency map, as those features that have a large influence on the output (similar to how the adversarial patch would behave).
-However, the natural features in the adversarial samples may also have large influence on the output, and hence they may be \emph{conflated} with the adversarial patch (undesirable).
-Therefore, we propose a robust method to \emph{pre-process} the saliency map, which can \emph{highlight} the regions that are associated with the adversarial patch, and allow us to reliably locate the adversarial patch.
+We leverage the first insight to identify the potential location of the adversarial patch in AEs.
+Specifically, we propose to locate the adversarial patch region by locating the \emph{salient features} in the saliency map, which are the features that have a large influence on the output (similar to how adversarial patch would behave).
+However, benign features in AEs may also have large influence on the output, and hence they may be \emph{conflated} with the adversarial patch (undesirable).
+To resolve this, we propose a robust method to \emph{pre-process} the saliency map, which can {highlight} the regions associated with the adversarial patch so that \sysname can correctly identify the region associated with the adversarial patch (instead of benign features).
+This enables \sysname to reliably locate the adversarial patch from AEs (Section~\ref{sec:detection}).

-On the other hand, since the incoming input can be either adversarial or benign, the extracted patch from the above can also either be adversarial (from adversarial samples) or benign (from benign samples).
-Therefore, we build on the second observation to distinguish the adversarial patch from a benign patch, which is important for maintaining low FPR.
-Specifically, we propose a \emph{guided feature transplantation} method to {strategically} transfer the extracted patch from the original input \emph{to a dedicated region} in a new input, and determine whether the patch continues to cause misclassification of the new input.
-If so, it is likely to be an adversarial patch. }
+We build on the second insight to distinguish the adversarial patch from a benign patch, which is important because the incoming input can be either adversarial or benign, and thus the extracted patch can also be adversarial (i.e., from adversarial examples) or benign (i.e., from benign examples).
+Specifically, we propose a \emph{guided feature transplantation} method to {strategically} transfer the extracted patch from the original input {to a dedicated region} ({the region where the \emph{least}-salient features reside}) in a new input, and determine whether the patch continues to cause misclassification of the new input.
+If so, it is likely to be an adversarial patch.